dominikwilkowski/grunt-wakeup/README.md

 grunt-wakeup
 ============

-> Add soothing sound notification to your grunt watch
+> Add soothing sound notification to your grunt watch so you don't need to watch the watch.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`